PaperMC/PaperDocs/source/server/configuration.rst

       throttled for chunk loading.
 Effectively, this radius will be unaffected by the ``chunk-loading.max-concurrent-sends`` setting.
 The number of chunks affected is actually the configured value plus one, as this config controls the chunks the client will actually be able to render.
+A value of -1 will disable this feature.
 * max-concurrent-sends
     - **default**: 2
     - **description**: The maximum number of chunks that will be queued to send at any one time.
 Lower values will help alleviate server-side networking bottlenecks such as anti-xray or compression, however is unlikely to help users with a poor internet connection.
+A value of -1 will not disable this limit.
+Use a large number instead.
 * autoconfig-send-distance
     - **default**: true
     - **description**: Whether to use the client's view distance for the chunk send